-- you have to register on a website to get access to the tutorial or
+- you have to register on a website to get access to the courseor

-- the tutorials are available only in a specific country/region or
+- the courses are available only in a specific country/region or

 Or a combination of all above.
 This means that the learning curve will be slightly steeper for learning TwinCAT.
 If I want to learn Python, C++, C#/.NET, windows batch-scripting ( 🙂 ) or any “conventional IT” programming language, there are tons of free information on the Internet available.
 If I want to learn a new programming language, I’d like to be able to start quickly (kudos to Beckhoff for having a cost-free development environment and runtime making this possible) and just start to hack.
-When creating the content of this tutorial, the ambition was that it should be the tutorial that I wish I had when I started with TwinCAT 3 development.
+When creating the content of this course, the ambition was that it should be the course that I wish I had when I started with TwinCAT 3 development.
 It’s available on YouTube, so no registration, no region limitations, and zero cost.
 All you need is a computer with the TwinCAT 3 development environment and runtime (free from Beckhoff, although unfortunately you have to register at their website to download it), then you can start to watch, listen & learn.
-This tutorial has taken me several hundreds of hours of my spare-time to create, so I really hope that people will find this series of tutorials useful.
-Know anyone that wants to learn PLC programming?
-Please share the tutorial among your friends!

-The tutorial consists of a total of 18 parts, covering various aspects of TwinCAT 3.
+The course consists of a total of 18 parts, covering various aspects of TwinCAT 3.
 The 18 parts are divided into two main groups, ■ basic and ■ advanced.

 Each part has English and German subtitles, which are enabled by clicking the following icon on a PC/Mac: